matrix-org/matrix-spec-proposals/proposals/3173-expose-stripped-state-events.md

 or `knock` join rules.

 In the case of a public room, if the room has `history_visibility` set to `world_readable` then this is no change.
+Additionally, this information is already provided by the room directory (if the room is listed there).
 Otherwise, it is trivial to access the state of the room by joining, but currently users in the room would know that the join occurred.
-Additionally, this information is already provided by the room directory (if the room is listed there).

 Similarly, in the case of knocking, a user is able to trivially access the stripped state of the room by knocking, but users in the room would know that the knock occurred.

-This does not seem to be weakening the security expectations of either join rule.
+This does not seem to weaken the security expectations of either join rule.

 ## Future extensions